nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

     - High Security Encryption Ciphers, Hashes, and other settings
     - TLS version 1.3

-1. Inspect the `labs/lab3/nginx-oss/etc/ssl/dhparam/` folder.
+1. Inspect the `labs/lab3/nginx-plus/etc/ssl/dhparam/` folder.
 The `dhparam-4096.pem` file contains the TLS Prime at 4,096 bits.
 (And the `dhparam-2048.pem` file sets the TLS Prime to 2,048 bits).
 You will be using the 4,096 bit Prime for maximum security.
 Normally you would create these Prime files yourself, but as they take some time to create, these files have been provided for you here.
 See the [References](#references) section for Links to more information on TLS/dhparams.

-1. Inspect the `/labs/lab3/nginx-oss/etc/nginx/includes/ssl/ssl_strong.conf` file.
+1. Inspect the `/labs/lab3/nginx-plus/etc/nginx/includes/ssl/ssl_strong.conf` file.
 Notice you are using TLS version 1.3, and very high strength ciphers, rated `A+` by SSL Labs, a third party TLS testing and information website.
 You notice there are also 4 HTTP Headers being added, to provide additional security settings.

-1. Update your `tls-cars.example.com.conf` file within your mounted folder (`labs/lab3/nginx-oss/etc/nginx/conf.d`) as shown below, and uncomment the `ssl_strong.conf` for the `include` directives on line #18:
+1. Update your `tls-cars.example.com.conf` file within your mounted folder (`labs/lab3/nginx-plus/etc/nginx/conf.d`) as shown below, and uncomment the `ssl_strong.conf` for the `include` directives on line #18:

     ```nginx
     # cars.example.com HTTPS
     # NGINX Basics Workshop
-    # Jan 2024, Chris Akker, Shouvik Dutta
+    # Nov 2024, Chris Akker, Shouvik Dutta
     #
     server {